lioneltay/Chess/README.md

 * [x] Drawing Circles
   - [x] red and green

+- [ ] use svg for text labels so they scale with viewport

 - [ ] Drawing Arrows

   - [ ] red and green